zmoazeni/glowing-nemesis/Script.md

 #5-final-battle-takes-it-seriously.png

-Calling on the powers of Freddie Mercury and his cyclist haven of a homeland, Lettini's mustache grows richly, as Bicycle Race pours from his lips.
+Calling on the powers of Freddie Mercury and his cyclist haven of a homeland, Lettini's mustache grows richly as Bicycle Race pours from his lips.

 #6-end.png
 Lettini: "Wow, I thought I'd never make it out of there.
 Oh look, that furry green guy is back.
 Oh, and he's crouching down.
 I think I'll give him a pat on the head to say thanks..."